michael-joseph-miller/react-starter-app/README.md

 # react-starter-app
   - Basic no frills
-  - Made from scrstvh (not create-react-app)
+  - Made from scratch (not create-react-app)
   - Uses Parcel for bundling
     - sass
     - autoprefixer